Blinken wraps up Central Asia tour before G20 talks in India | Law-Order

 - Uzbekistan

-US Secretary of State Antony Blinken is wrapping up a brief tour of Central Asia in Uzbekistan before heading to India for what is expected to be a contentious Ukraine-dominated meeting of foreign ministers from the Group of 20.
+US Secretary of State Antony Blinken wrapped up a brief tour of Central Asia in Uzbekistan on Wednesday before heading to India for what is expected to be a contentious Ukraine-dominated meeting of foreign ministers from the Group of 20.

+Blinken told reporters after his talks in Tashkent that the invasion had “fostered deep concern across the region.”
+“After all, if a powerful country is willing to try to erase the borders of the sovereign neighbour by force what's to stop it from doing the same to others,” he said.

-Speaking before talks with Uzbekistan's acting foreign minister, Blinken said he believed the United States and Central Asia share concerns about Ukraine, although the former Soviet states have toed a delicate line when it comes to condemning Russia for the war.
+“Countries across Central Asia understand this.
+So does the United States and so do partners and allies around the world.
+And that's exactly why we've been committed and remain committed to standing for the sovereignty and territorial integrity, the independence not only of Ukraine, but for countries across Central Asia and indeed around the world.”
+Speaking at a meeting with Uzbekistan's acting foreign minister, Blinken said he believed the United States and Central Asia shared those concerns even though the former Soviet states have toed a delicate line when it comes to condemning Russia for the war.

-''I think there was a tremendous sense of both common challenge and common purpose among the C5+1 countries,” Blinken said in reference to Tuesday's meeting in the Kazakh capital of Astana among him and the foreign ministers of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
+''I think there was a tremendous sense of both common challenge and common purpose among the C5+1 countries,” Blinken said in reference to his meeting Tuesday in the Kazakh capital of Astana with the foreign ministers of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.

 Acting Uzbek Foreign Minister Bakhtiyor Saidov thanked Blinken for US support for his country and its neighbours.
 “I want to underline that we share common priorities for a prosperous, stable and peaceful Central Asia,” he said.